intel/llvm/scripts/core/INTRO.rst

 .. envvar:: UR_LOG_NULL

    Holds parameters for setting Unified Runtime null adapter logging.
 The syntax is described in the Logging_ section.

+.. envvar:: UR_LOG_SANITIZER

+   Holds parameters for setting Unified Runtime sanitizer logging.
+The syntax is described in the Logging_ section.

 .. envvar:: UR_LOG_VALIDATION